GenericMappingTools/gmt/doc/rst/source/surface.rst

 .. |Add_-J| replace::
     Select the data map projection.
 This projection is only used to add a referencing info to the grid formats that support it.
-E.g., netCDF, GeoTIFF, and others supported by GDAL.
+E.g., netCDF, GeoTIFF, and others supported by `GDAL <https://gdal.org/>`__.
 .. include:: explain_-J.rst_
     :start-after: **Syntax**
     :end-before: **Description**